-The Company assumes business from other monoline financial guaranty companies.
-Under these relationships, the Company assumes a portion of the ceding company's insured risk in exchange for a premium.
-The Company may be exposed to risk in this portfolio in that the Company may be required to pay losses without a corresponding premium in circumstances where the ceding company is experiencing financial distress and is unable to pay premiums.
+The Company assumes business from affiliated companies and third party insurers and reinsurers, including other monoline financial guaranty companies.
+Under these relationships, the Company assumes a portion of the ceding company's insured risk in exchange for a portion of the ceding Company's premium for the insured risk (typically, net of a ceding commission).
 The Company's facultative and treaty agreements are generally subject to termination at the option of the ceding company: